Mayank Agarwal: Domestic cricket

 In November 2017, he scored his maiden triple century in first-class cricket, when he made 304 not out batting for Karnataka against Maharashtra in the 2017–18 Ranji Trophy.
 It was the 50th triple century scored in first-class cricket in India.
 During the same month, he scored 1,000 runs in first-class cricket.
 He was the leading run-scorer in the 2017–18 Ranji Trophy, finishing the tournament with 1,160 runs.

 In January 2018, he was bought by the Kings XI Punjab in the 2018 IPL auction.
 In February 2018, he was the leading run-scorer in the 2017–18 Vijay Hazare Trophy, with 723 runs in eight matches.
 He scored 2,141 runs across all formats, the highest total by any batsman in an Indian domestic season.
 In June 2018, he was awarded with the Madhavrao Scindia Award For The Highest Run-Scorer In Ranji Trophy by the Board of Control for Cricket in India (BCCI).

 He was the leading run-scorer for Karnataka in the 2018–19 Vijay Hazare Trophy, with 251 runs in seven matches.
 In October 2018, he was named in India B's squad for the 2018–19 Deodhar Trophy.
 The following month, he was named as one of eight players to watch ahead of the 2018–19 Ranji Trophy.
 In October 2019, he was named in India C's squad for the 2019–20 Deodhar Trophy.

 On 27 September 2020, Mayank scored his maiden Indian Premier League century for Kings XI Punjab against Rajasthan Royals in Sharjah Cricket Stadium.
-He scored 106 off 50 balls in the match but ended up on the losing side.
+He scored 106 off 50 balls in the match but ended up on the losing team.
 He scored a total of 424 runs in 11 matches for Kings XI Punjab at an average of 38.54 in IPL 2020.

 Agarwal became the 13th captain of the Punjab Kings on 2 May 2021, when he captained the team against Delhi Capitals in the absence of the regular captain KL Rahul, who had undergone appendicitis surgery.
-He scored a 99*, making him the third batsman in the IPL to score 99 not out, and was awarded the Man of the Match award although the team ended up on the losing side.
+He scored a 99*, making him the third batsman in the IPL to score 99 not out, and was awarded the Man of the Match award although the team ended up on the losing team.

 Ahead of IPL 2022 season, Mayank was retained by Punjab Kings for INR 12Cr (US$1.6 Million).

 On 28 February 2022, He was named captain of Punjab Kings and became 12th full time captain of the franchise.

 In the 2023 IPL auction, he was bought by the Sunrisers Hyderabad ahead of the 2023 Indian Premier League.

 He will be leading Rest of India in the Irani Cup fixture against Madhya Pradesh starting on 1 March in Gwalior.
 In 2025 Indian Premier League He was signed by Royal Challengers Bengaluru as a replacement for Devdutt Padikkal who was ruled out due to injury.

+On 31 August 2026, Durham announced they had signed Agarwal for the remainder of the 2026 County Championship season.